fluxcd/flux/site/introduction.md

 - All configuration is stored within version control and is inherently up to date.
-At any point anyone could completely recreate the cluster in exactly the same state.
+At any point anyone could completely recreate the cluster in exactly the same state of configuration.
 - Changes to the cluster are immediately visible to all interested parties.
 - During a postmortem, the git log provides the perfect history for an